qwertycoin-org/whitepaper/README.md

 - Web Wallet / Mobile Wallet Development and Optimization
 - Commerce Plug-In Integration Development

-The core team wants to review the entire codebase of CryptoNote V2.0 forked from previous blockchains and acquire better understandings of the codes while making improvements & adjustments during this period.
+⋅⋅⋅The core team wants to review the entire codebase of CryptoNote V2.0 forked from previous blockchains and acquire better understandings of the codes while making improvements & adjustments during this period.
 This is the ground work required to start Stage 2 of development.

 - Known bugs for Qwertycoin software and Cryptonote codebase are being patched and fixed.
 - Travis CI and Appveyor CI checks added.